Skip to content

 To be able to vote in Islington, you need to:

-• have registered to vote
+• be registered to vote through GOV.UK

 • be 18 years old or over

-• live at an address in Islington most of the time.
+• live at an address in Islington most of the time

 Who can register to vote